gwilliams-lab/annotationpipeline/README.md

 **Streamlined annotation pipeline VERSION 1** by Riya Anand

 To Note:
-- this code is modeled and referenced from Whisper (for transcript) + Charsiu (for alignment) functions.
+- This code is modeled and referenced from Whisper (for transcript) + Charsiu (for alignment) functions.
 - Current Whisper model used in code --> 'base'.
 For more accurate annotation -- change to 'large'
 - Jupyter Notebook in progress...
 - Code works best for file lengths under around 20 minutes.